 Auto Detection: If discrete solution is discovered, it will be enabled by default.
 Otherwise integrated solution (CNVi) will be enabled.
 Disable Integrated: This option disables the integrated solution.

 CPU Configuration

 This section is used to display the current CPU information and configure the installed CPU.
+The submenu may vary depending on the installed CPU.

-> Hyper-threading
+Hyper-threading

 Enable or disable hyper-threading technology.